 S. All players shall notify their manager when they are unable to attend a game.
 Failure to do so may result in discipline by the team manager with the Commissioner’s consent.
 The manager shall notify the Commissioner when a player has three unaccounted absences in a row.
 The Commissioner will attempt to discover the reason and the Board of Directors will take such actions as are necessary.

 T. All judgment calls by the umpire(s) are final.
 When a call is made, based upon a softball rule and that interpretation disagrees, only the team manager can ask for a conference with the umpire(s).
 All other players shall stay out of the conference unless invited in by the conferees.
 Umpires have the authority to eject any player from the game for unruly, disruptive or any other un-sportsman like conduct.
 Any person ejected from the game or required to leave the field will be reported to the Commissioner for possible further disciplinary action.

-U. The use of a safety mask is required of Pitchers unless they use the Pitching Screen.
-We recommend the use of shin-guards and body protectors.
-If not using the Pitching Screen.
+U. The use of a safety mask is required of Pitchers with or without use the Pitching Screen.
+We recommend the use of shin-guards and body protectors if the Pitching Screen is NOT being used.
 Any batted ball hitting the Pitching Screen will be treated as a foul, unless it is the 3rd strike, then it will be declared a “dead Ball” not an OUT!

 Pitchers using the Pitching Screen must get themselves completely behind the screen after they pitch the ball.
 Failure to do so will result with the pitch being called “illegal” by the umpire and will result with a “ball” being called unless the batter swings at the pitch.
 After the pitcher is completely behind the screen they may come out from behind the screen and field the hit ball.